msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 end
 ```

 Censoring is performed during training.
-To ensure this, we use `censorandaugment()` within the simulation function:
+To ensure this, we use `censorandaugment()` within the simulation function; we illustrate its usage below.

 ```julia
 # Marginal simulation of censored data